 Who is at risk for TB?

-It is estimated that up to 10% of people infected with M. tuberculosis will develop active TB in their lifetime.
+It is estimated that up to 10% of people infected with M. tuberculosis will develop active tuberculosis (TB) in their lifetime.
 About one-quarter of the world’s population has a TB infection.
 The vast majority have no signs or symptoms of TB disease and are not infectious, although they are at risk of developing active TB disease and becoming infectious.

+TB risk groups should be tested for TB bacteria because they are more likely to get TB disease.
 The purpose of TB screening is to find cases at an early asymptomatic phase that is easily curable and find latent TB infection (LTBI) among individuals who may benefit from preventive treatment.